dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/README.md

   Contains a list of the organs and tissues that have been studied.
 The datasets can be downloaded from this site.

   * [Nanostring Spatial tissue book](https://nanostring.com/products/geomx-digital-spatial-profiler/spatial-organ-atlas/)
-  Contains the description of various studies, study summary and purpose, including an overview of the slides, the number of genes and overview of separation between segments.
+    Contains the description of various studies, a study summary, and the purpose, including an overview of the slides, the number of genes, and the separation between segments.